qj4chen/customize-financial-plotly-plot/README.md

 The first step we need to conduct is to generate resampled data for the plot purpose.
 For resampling, we introduce the `resample` function from `pandas` package.
 For the full documentation of this function, please refer to this [`link`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.resample.html)

+# Add button to the plot
+So far we have investigated how to add buttons to the plot so that the plot becomes interchangeable.
+Now we will add subplots so that the plot be able to display the `volume` data in a subplot that shares x-axis with the k-line plot.

+# Make subplots and do some typography work